stackblitz/docs/docs/guides/open-source/web-publisher-docs-integration.md

 ## Compatibility Mode

-In some cases, you may notice "Compatibility Mode on":
+In some cases, you may notice the "Compatibility Mode on" banner:
 <!-- screenshot -->

 This mode comes on when Web Publisher is viewed on Safari.

-Safari currently doesn't support WebContainers but but you can still run publisher and make commits.
-In this mode, we just show a rendered version of your markdown file instead of **WHAT????**.
+[Safari currently doesn't support WebContainers](https://blog.stackblitz.com/posts/cross-browser-with-coop-coep/) but but you can still run Web Publisher and submit Pull Requests.
+In this mode, we show a rendered version of your markdown file instead of **WHAT????**.

 ## Planned Features